Snowflake-Labs/sfquickstarts/site/sfguides/src/advanced_guide_to_snowflake_feature_store/advanced_guide_to_snowflake_feature_store.md

 ### Snowpark for Python

-To complete the Quickstart we will need a Python environment installed with the prerequisite packages.
+To complete the Guide we will need a Python environment installed with the prerequisite packages.

 #### Local Python Environment Installation